Research Shows That Walking Is Good For Lower Back Pain

 So, is walking good for lower back pain?

-Gentle loading of the lumbar tissues with trunk muscle activation is what your lower back needs to heal and to stay healthy and pain-free.
+Gentle loading of the lumbar tissues with trunk muscle activation promotes lower back healing and decreases pain

 Start out walking ten to fifteen minutes and build up to thirty to forty-five minutes over the next month.
 Not only will you have less lower back pain, you’ll be in better shape overall.